-The E-BAM particulate monitor beta detectors are calibrated at the factory.
+The E-BAM beta detectors are calibrated at the factory.
 The beta detector calibrations remain fixed for the life of the unit, and no user adjustments are required.
 Each unit has test membranes that are placed in the beta particle pathway to verify performance of the detector.
 The test membranes are thin sheets of material that absorb a fraction of beta particles equivalent to a known mass of particulate matter.
 Each instrument has an individually matched membrane, and the factory-provided equivalent mass reading is stored in the instrument.
 The reference membrane tests are manually performed prior to the start of the project and at least every three weeks (the manufacturer recommends a frequency of one or two times per year for the E-BAM).
 The units are also equipped with zero-check inserts that are used in the same manner as the reference membranes.
 The zero check insert test will be performed prior to the start of the project, and prior to the start of work each week.

-QC flow checks will be performed by RSI personnel every three weeks to ensure that the correct sample flow rate is being maintained to provide proper particle size separation.
+QC flow checks will be performed by the contractor every three weeks to ensure that the correct sample flow rate is being maintained to provide proper particle size separation.
 The flow rate calibration is performed using a traceable reference standard flow audit device (BGI deltaCal® or equivalent).
 The barometric pressure and ambient temperature must be audited and calibrated, if necessary, prior to the flow check.
-The ambient temperature and barometric pressure indicated on the traceable reference standard flow audit device is compared to the ambient temperature and barometric pressure indicated on the E-BAM.
-If necessary, the ambient temperature and barometric pressure indicated on the traceable standard flow audit device is entered into the E-BAM to correct the E-BAM internal ambient temperature and/or barometric pressure sensor reading.
+The ambient temperature and barometric pressure indicated on the traceable reference standard flow audit device is compared to the ambient temperature and barometric pressure indicated on the traceable standard flow audit device is entered into the E-BAM to correct the E-BAM internal ambient temperature and/or barometric pressure sensor reading.
 The flow rate calibration can then be performed.
 The E-BAM internal flow rate is audited based upon the flow rate indicated by the traceable reference standard flow audit device.
-If necessary the E-BAM flow rate indicated on the traceable standard flow audit device is entered into the E-BAM to correct the E-BAM internal flow sensor reading.
-A pump test will be performed as well every three weeks.
+If necessary, the E-BAM flow rate indicated on the traceable reference standard flow audit device is entered to the E-BAM internal flow audit device is entered into the E-BAM flow rate indicated by the traceable reference standard flow audit device.
+If necessary, the E-BAM flow rate indicated on the traceable standard flow audit device is entered into the E-BAM internal flow sensor reading.
+A pump test will also be performed every three weeks.

 The E-BAM particle size selective inlets are designed to function at a flow rate of 16.7 L/min to maintain proper particle separation.
 Cleaning of the size selective inlets on the particulate monitors will be conducted prior to the start of each work week.
-The larger particles that are removed from the air flow are captured inside the PM{10} inlet heads.
+The larger particles that are removed from the air flow are captured inside the PM10 inlet heads.
 To maintain proper operation of the inlets, the particle deposits must be cleaned periodically.
 A leak check will be performed weekly and when the tape is removed or a new tape is installed.
 The nozzle and vane beneath the filter tape will be cleaned each time the tape is changed but at a minimum of once per month.